On the classification of quantum symmetries: Introduction

 \section{Introduction}

 When an affine algebraic group $G$ is acting morphically on an affine algebraic variety $X$, the algebra $\mathcal O (X)$ of regular functions on $X$ is a comodule algebra over the Hopf algebra $\mathcal O(G)$ and the module algebra over both the group Hopf algebra $\mathbbm k G$ and the universal enveloping algebra $U(\mathfrak g)$ of the Lie algebra of $G$ where $\mathbbm k$ is a base field.
 Note that in this situation, where one can say that $G$ is acting on $X$ by \textit{classical symmetries}, $\mathcal O(X)$ and $\mathcal O(G)$ are commutative and $\mathbbm k G$ and $U(\mathfrak g)$ are cocommutative.
 When a not necessarily (co)commutative Hopf algebra $H$ is (co)acting on a not necessarily commutative algebra $A$, one can interpret this as that the quantum group $H$ is acting by \textit{quantum symmetries} on the noncommutative space whose ``algebra of functions'' is $A$.
 This very general approach traces its origins back to Yu.\,I.~Manin's notes on quantum groups and noncommutative geometry~\cite{Manin}.
-On the other hand, the problem of the classification of quantum symmetries of a given algebra can be viewed as a generalization of the problem of the classification of automorphisms, group gradings, (skew)derivations, etc. Some recent work on Hopf actions and their properties includes, but is not limited to the papers~\cite{AK2024, BM21, CY20, CKWZ16, CWZ23, CG20, CE17, CEW16, EN22, EW16, EW17, GW22, KO21, LNY20}.
+On the other hand, the problem of the classification of quantum symmetries of a given algebra can be viewed as a generalization of the problem of the classification of automorphisms, group gradings, (skew)derivations, etc. While the Manin Hopf algebra is universal among all not necessarily commutative coacting Hopf algebras, one can consider the universal commutative coacting Hopf algebra, which is precisely the Hopf algebra corresponding to the automorphism group scheme~\cite[Sections 1.5 and 7.6]{Waterhouse}.
+Hence the Manin Hopf algebra can be viewed as the noncommutative counterpart of the automoprhism group scheme.
+Some recent work on Hopf actions and their properties includes, but is not limited to the papers~\cite{AK2024, BM21, CY20, CKWZ16, CWZ23, CG20, CE17, CEW16, EN22, EW16, EW17, GW22, KO21, LNY20}.

 In some cases group gradings are classified up to isomorphism and in some cases up to equivalence, see e.g.~\cite{ElduqueKochetov}.
 While the classification up to equivalence may seem coarser, the classification up to isomorphism can be essentially recovered using the notion of the universal group of the grading introduced by J.~Patera and H.~Zassenhaus in 1989~\cite{PZ89}.
 The notion of equivalence of Hopf algebra (co)actions as well as their universal (co)acting Hopf algebras were introduced in~\cite{ASGordienko20ALAgoreJVercruysse}.
 The latter were united with the Sweedler~--- Manin~--- Tambara universal (co)acting bi/Hopf algebras into a single theory in~\cite{ASGordienko21ALAgoreJVercruysse} via the notion of a $V$-universal (co)acting Hopf algebra.
 Moreover, the Duality Theorem~\cite[Theorem~4.15]{ASGordienko21ALAgoreJVercruysse} for $V$-universal (co)acting Hopf algebra was proved.
 A purely categorical approach to quantum symmetries was undertaken in~\cite{ASGordienko24ALAgoreJVercruysse, ASGordienko25ALAgoreJVercruysse}.